Prediction or forecast: don't make the mistake anymore!

 - "Your prediction for the final?"

-- "The predictions contest is open."
+- "The prediction contest is open."

 - "I submitted my prediction this morning."